GDalforno/KNN-TSPI/README.md

 ## Parameter description
 - k : number of neighbors
 - len_query : number of observations in each query
-- weights : if uniform the prediction is given by the mean, if distance then a function $g$ that takes the distances and outputs its corresponding weights is applied.
+- weights : if uniform the prediction is given by the mean, if distance then a function $`g`$ that takes the distances and outputs its corresponding weights is applied.
 The default is the inverse of the distance
 - h : forecasting horizon

 ## Python example